 See a short video of Koorlong - Noongar Songs in Schools Project.

-Noongar kids feel especially proud to learn their own language at school through song - the easiest way.
+Noongar kids feel especially proud to learn their own language with their peers, through song - the easiest way.
 For any child, whether Aboriginal or not, knowing a bit of language from the oldest living culture in the world is pretty Moorditj! (strong, cool!)
 Teachers report increased pride and confidence, especially among Aboriginal students when their culture is celebrated.
 Parents are often surprised at how their own attitudes are changed by seeing their children perform in the local language.